THE GIST

 Which AI Engines Gist GEO Tracks

-On the Growth tier, Gist GEO tracks three engines: ChatGPT, Perplexity, and Google AI Overviews.
-The Enterprise tier adds the rest, including Gemini.
+Gist GEO tracks the AI engines your buyers use.
 That coverage is the foundation of AI search visibility, because each engine pulls from different sources and reasons differently about them.
 Not all AI engines think alike, and that's exactly why Gist GEO measures them separately.

-Gist GEO is the measurement layer in a three-part system.
-Three products, one system.
+Gist GEO is the measurement layer.
 Each product plays a different role, but they're designed to work together:

 - Gist GEO tracks and improves your organic AI visibility.